travelgateX/documentation-site/content/insights-x/datasets/dataset-reference.md

 +++
-title = "Dataset Reference"
+title = "Reference"
-pagetitle = "Dataset Reference" description = "Learn about how the information is stored in our datasets." icon = "fa-book" weight = 2 alwaysopen = false
+pagetitle = "Dataset Reference" description = "Learn about how the information is stored in our datasets" icon = "fa-book" weight = 2 alwaysopen = false